ggdot/GGDOT-data-hack/README.md

-# manchester-hacknight-20180612
+# durham-hacknight-20180612
-Code for Manchester GGDOT Hacknight 20 September 2018
+Code for Durham GGDOT Hacknight 18 October 2018

 Before the hacknight, please download the NDNS data - if you haven't done this yet then please read the README_PREHACK file.